 Quality Rating: B+

 Chronological Placement Considerations: Only the first page and a half of this issue takes place before Secret Wars (directly before Thor appears in Avengers #242).
-The rest talks place 'a couple of weeks later', it makes more sense to place the issue after the heroes return from the Battleplanet.
+The rest takes place "a couple of weeks later", so it makes more sense to place the issue after the heroes return from the Battleplanet.